ahupp/python-magic/README.md

 ## Running the tests

-To run the tests across 3 recent Ubuntu LTS releases (depends on Docker):
+To run the tests across a variety of linux distributions (depends on Docker):

 ```
 ./test_docker.sh